-Zeus fell in love with a mortal woman and Spartan queen named Leda, who became the mother of the twins, Pollux and Castor.
-Both were known dedicated horsemen and athletes, and the brothers of Helen of Troy and her lesser known sister, Clymnestra.
+Zeus fell in love with a mortal woman and Spartan queen named Leda, who became the mother of the twins, Castor and Pollux.
+Both were known as dedicated horsemen and athletes and the brothers of Helen of Troy and her lesser-known sister, Clymnestra.

 As the conception of Hercules is described by Hesiod, Zeus disguised himself as Alcmene’s husband, Amphytrion, and wooed the princess.
 After being tormented his entire life by Zeus’ wife, Hera, Hercules’ spirit ascended as a full-blown god to the Heavens, fixed things up with Hera, and married his half-sister, Hebe.

 Zeus: God of the Sky and Some of His Many Epithets

 Besides being known as the King of all the gods, Zeus was also a venerated patron god throughout the Greek world.
 On top of this, he held regional titles in locations where he played a significant role in a local myth.

 Olympian Zeus is simply Zeus being identified as the chief of the Greek pantheon.
 He was the supreme god, with divine authority over gods and mortals alike.

 It was likely that Olympian Zeus was honored throughout all of Greece, especially at his cult center of Olympia, though the Athenian tyrants that ruled from the city-state during the 6th century BC sought glory through displays of power and fortune.